Arrangements of hypersurfaces and Bestvina-Brady groups: Introduction

 \begin{thm0} Let $\G$ be a graph on $v$ vertices, and suppose $N_\G$ is a quasi-projective Bestvina-Brady group.
 Then $N_\G$ is the fundamental group of the complement of a hyperplane arrangement $\A_\G$ in $\P^r$, for some~$r< v$ depending only on~$\G$. \end{thm0}

-Theorem~\ref{thm1-intro} answers negatively~\cite[Question~2.10]{B:05} in Bestvina's problem list.
+Theorem~\ref{thm1-intro} answers negatively~\cite[Question~2.10]{B:05} from Bestvina's problem list.
 Indeed, the fundamental group $G=N_\G$ of the complement of $\A_\G$ cannot have a finite $K(G,1)$, as long as $H_{r+1}(N_\G)$ has infinite rank.
-Moreover, as we shall see later in Corollary~\ref{cor-111}, $\A_\G$ may be given by real equations, and by taking a generic plane section of $\P^r$ one can realize $N_\G$ as the fundamental group of the complement to a real line arrangement in $\P^2$.
+Moreover, as we shall see later in Corollary~\ref{cor-111}, the arrangement $\A_\G$ may be defined by real equations.
+By taking a generic plane section of $\P^r$, one can realize $N_\G$ as the fundamental group of the complement to a real line arrangement in $\P^2$.
 For another approach to this result we refer to the work of Cohen, Falk and Randell~\cite{cfr:10}.

 Our geometric realization of the quasi-projective Bestvina-Brady group $N_\G$ as the fundamental group of an arrangement complement $M$, gives more than just the fundamental group of $K=K(N_\G,1)$.
 In fact $M$ has the homotopy type of the $r$-skeleton of $K$.